 Do you feel relieved?
 Angry?
 Happy?
 Sad?

-I’m pretty aware that not all of you will agree with me but this article is written based on personal experience and science.
+I’m pretty aware that not all of you will agree with me but this article is written based on science.
 Even if you don’t agree with me you can’t deny science, can you?

-Using supplements is a personal choice.
+Using supplements in combination with calisthenics is a personal choice.
 It’s about you to decide if you want them or not.

 What’s your opinion on supplements?